wittend/UncutGem/hardware/PCB/README.md

 ### ESP32 Dev Board

-We use one that is 2x rows of 15 pins with the pintout described in the schematic.
+We use one that is 2x rows of 19 pins with the pin-out described in the schematic.
+You can use 15-pin boards, but you'll have to add wires for power and ground manually.

 ### 1.3" OLED Screen

-These are standard OLED boards using SH110X-based screens driven by I2C (not SPI).
+These are standard OLED boards using SH110X-based screens driven by I2C (not SPI). **BEWARE** - many of the screens swap VDD and GND.
+This design uses a board with pins in order (as you look at the screen): VDD/GND/SCK/SDA

+If your screen has GND/VDD/SCK/SDA, then you need to do some work on the PCB to fix it, or acquire a different screen.

 ## Cost per Device